TimeToogo/Enums/README.md

 }
 ```

-Congrats, we have successfully reimplemented the boolean using Hipster enums.
+Congrats, we have successfully reimplemented the boolean using enums.

 Lets test it out: